Otile Brown: Early life

-Otile was born on March 21, 1994 in Kisumu and raised in Miritini, Mombasa.
+Otile Brown was born on March 21, 1994, in Kisumu and raised in Miritini, Mombasa.
 He is the youngest in a family of four - three brothers and one sister.
 Otile started singing and writing songs at age 13.

 Music career

 2017:Best of Otile Brown

-Otile's debut album Best of Otile Brown was released in April 2017.
+Otile's debut album, Best of Otile Brown was released in April 2017.
 The lead single "Imaginary Love" featuring Kenyan rapper, Khaligraph Jones was released on June 3, 2016.
 The song was played on several radio stations in Kenya.
 He parted ways with Dreamland Music label in March 2017 and became an Independent artist.

 Since his breakthrough into the Kenyan music industry, Otile has garnered several awards including "Male Video of the Year" at Pulse Music Awards 2018 for his single "Baby Love".

 Personal life

-Otile is known for his affair with Vera Sidika, a Kenyan Socialite.
+Otilen Brown is known for his relationship with Vera Sidika, a Kenyan Socialite.
 Their relationship ended in August 2018.